Warrior: Is the TV Show Based on a True Story?

 Lee had left behind an 8-page treatment of his idea, which was then found by his daughter, Shannon Lee, who said, “It had always been part of Bruce Lee lore that this transpired.
-But it wasn’t until late 2000, when I took over looking after my father’s legacy, that the archive came into my possession – all of my father’s writings, photos and memorabilia.
-In the process of going through it, I came across the treatment for this show and a number of notes and drafts.”
+But it wasn’t until late 2000, when I took over looking after my father’s legacy, that the archive came into my possession – all of my father’s writings, photos, and memorabilia.
+While going through it, I came across the treatment for this show and a number of notes and drafts.”

 Justin Lin, the filmmaker who is also known for ‘The Fast and the Furious: Tokyo Drift,’ served as an executive producer for ‘Warrior.’
 He said, “The martial arts genre a lot of times has been relegated to B-level action.
 And that’s not something we wanted to do.
 Going off of Bruce Lee’s original material, we wanted to build something that is character-driven, that has important themes and that also takes place in a part of American history that rarely gets talked about.
 That to me makes it something you haven’t seen before.”

-In fact, ‘Warrior’ employs a primarily Asian cast, and many feel as though the show is a step forward in the proper representation of the Asian community on screen.
+In fact, ‘Warrior’ employs a primarily Asian cast, and many feel the show is a step forward in properly representing the Asian community on screen.
 The plot also explores the sexism that many Chinese women still face.
 Olivia Cheng, who plays Ah Troy, spoke about how the issues highlighted in the series are still prevalent today.
 She further added, “We dive into a time where the Asian male was so emasculated in the media and through the American lens.
-We don’t shy away from diving into that perception, and playing within that as a way to answer to the social injustice of the time.”
+We don’t shy away from diving into that perception and playing within that to answer to the social injustice of the time.”

 Read More: Best Bruce Lee Movies